 Curious about the ultimate Lima highlights?
 Let me show you the best side of this metropolis!
 Like many South American cities, Lima Peru is a city of contrasts.
 From slums and a chaotic center with endless traffic jams, to luxurious business areas, beaches, beautiful museums, exhibitions and Michelin starred restaurants.
 Opinions about Lima are divided and most travelers stay here no longer than a day.
 That’s a real pity because the city has so much to offer.
-In this article I’ll tell you the top 10 best things to do in Lima Peru.
+In this article I’ll tell you the top 10 best things to do in Lima Peru in terms of art, culture, neighbourhoods, restaurants and shopping.
 With these tips in your pocket, you will experience the city the best way!

 Background & historical facts about Lima